am1t/microdotblog-winston/content/now/_index.md

 layout: now
 ---

-- Working on making the `now` page dynamic.
-I do not want to manually update this post.
-- Curbing my excitement for digital sketch notes.
-Trying to convince myself that I do not have time for this.
-- A [lot of](https://www.amitgawande.com/2022/10/16/anatole-a-twocolumn.html) [dev projects](https://www.amitgawande.com/2022/10/20/since-i-moved.html).
-Currently, cultivating my digital garden.
-I am moving my notes from all the places into a single location.
-Both at work and off work.
-The small wins help.
-- Build my productivity system.
-As much as the p-word is hated, I need a process to manage the sheer amount of tasks vying for my attention.
-- I am writing regularly and following a routine of early mornings without fail.
-I log on to my system every morning and read & write.
-I am also writing [quick](https://www.amitgawande.com/2022/10/14/i-love-technology.html) [short](https://www.amitgawande.com/2022/10/17/having-more-choices.html) [posts](https://www.amitgawande.com/2022/10/19/being-favourite-vs.html) around an idea.
-- I am still working from home, but the days look numbered.
-There is growing discontent among the decision-makers.

 ## Thoughts Archive - 2022

 - ~~- Load the wiki with my book notes and a few other thoughts on articles.
 Some may not be directly linked but are available through search.~~  <span class="now-hl">Nov 3, 2022</span>
+- ~~I am still working from home, but the days look numbered.
+There is growing discontent among the decision-makers.~~ <span class="now-hl">Oct 24, 2022</span>
 - ~~The new job, though, is pretty satisfying.
 I don't think I have learnt in years what I did in the last 2 months.~~ <span class="now-hl">Oct 20, 2022</span>
 - ~~The year is moving too fast.
 I had planned so much for this year.
 An end-of-year reflection is going to be interesting.~~ <span class="now-hl">Oct 20, 2022</span>
 - ~~I have been reading a lot of books recently -- I am reading 3 books simultaneously.
 Should I do that?
 Absolutely not.
 But I am struggling [to address the content overload](https://www.amitgawande.com/2022/08/14/no-end-to.html).~~ <span class="now-hl">Oct 5, 2022</span>